Procedure for retracting published articles (retraction)

-The retraction of a published article is a mechanism for correcting published information and informing readers that the publication contains deficiencies or errors.
-The grounds for retraction include violations of legal, publishing, or ethical standards.
+The retraction of a published article is a mechanism for correcting published information and notifying readers that the publication contains flaws or errors.
+The grounds for retraction are violations of legal, publication, and ethical standards.

-The editorial board follows the COPE (Committee on Publication Ethics) guidelines regarding corrections and retractions of publications and adheres to the principles of academic integrity and accountability to readers.
+The Editorial Board keeps to COPE’s guidelines on corrections and retractions and adheres to the principles of academic integrity and responsibility towards readers.

 • duplication of the article in other publications;

-• false arguments that invalidate the scientific value of the publication;
+• flawed arguments that undermine the scientific value of the publication;

-• detection of falsification or fabrication in the text of the article;
+• the detection of falsifications or fabrications in the text of the article;

 • incorrect authorship;